Nomagno/Halfive/docs/specs/HWT_SPEC.md

 After the track table comes the segments table.
 Here you define the segments, from one to a maximum of 40.

-Where all numbers are unsigned integers, p1 and p3 are bezier curve anchors, p2 is a bezier curve control point. pNx and pNy are unsigned 24-bit integers
-'shape_outer' describes the outer outline of the track segment 'shape_inner' describes the inner outline of the track segment
+Where all numbers are unsigned integers, p1 and p3 are bezier curve anchors, p2 is a bezier curve control point. pNx and pNy are unsigned 32-bit integers, and their unit is millimetres 'shape_outer' describes the outer outline of the track segment 'shape_inner' describes the inner outline of the track segment